DavidHaslam/Times-Armenian-to-Unicode/README.md

 Even so, these are listed in my Excel worksheet for the sake of completeness.

 The Armenian script requires a suitable Unicode font.
-Sylfaen is suitable, albeit this is one that comes with Windows.

 NB.
 The **Sylfaen** font displays the Armenian Hyphen as a space.
 The **DejaVu Sans** font is preferred on this score.